arsuq/MemoryLanes/MemoryLanes/README.md

 MemoryLaneExcepton with codes *MaxLanesCountReached* or *MaxTotalAllocBytesReached*.
 When any of these thresholds is reached (MaxLanesCount or MaxTotalAllocatedBytes) by default the corresponding error code is thrown.
-If the delegates are not null and return true the allocation will simply fail by returning null instead of a fragment instance.
+If the delegates are not null and return true the allocation will simply fail, returning null instead of a fragment instance.

+In GhostTracking disposal mode the lane will stop allocating fragments if there is no more free tracking slots available.
+This number is not a setting for configuration simplicity, it's calculated as  lane.Capacity in bytes / 32, assuming that fragments with less than 32 bytes will be larger than the fragment itself hence totally useless as they'll pollute the managed heap.
+For example the default lane 0 in a a highway has a capacity of 8M and 8_000_000/32 = 250_000 maximum tracking slots.
+Note that these are not preallocated, just limited to that number.

 One may notice that the buffer lengths are limited to Int32.MaxValue everywhere in this API, so one couldn't use a MappedHighway with 4GB memory mapped file.